Marc Geiger: William Morris Agency, WME

+SAVELIVE/Gate 52

 In 2020, Geiger founded SAVELIVE, an initiative to offset the economic impact of the Coronavirus pandemic on live music venues.
-SAVELIVE secured $75m in investment capital to acquire at least 51% equity in the venues, helping them to expand post-pandemic, and bringing them together to create an independent touring network.
+SAVELIVE secured $75 million in investment capital to acquire at least 51% equity in the venues, helping them to expand after the pandemic, and bringing them together to create an independent touring network.
 During a keynote speech at the Interactive Festival Forum in September 2020, Geiger said he did not expect the live music sector to recover until 2022, but that it would then “give way to a second Roaring Twenties, 100 years later.”
 Geiger founded SAVELIVE with John Fogelman, who worked with Geiger for more than a decade as a partner at William Morris.
+SAVELIVE was rebranded as Gate 52 in March 2025.

+In 2023, the original owners of the Alibi, a 200-capacity live music venue in Palm Springs, California, sued Geiger and SAVELIVE for breach of contract, interference, and fraud.